Nav: Home

 The second admin I contacted directly.
 He/she helped me re-activate some files, and essentially got my portfolio back into working order.
 I still have quite a few files de-activated which were good sellers, but I will deal with those when there is more time.

 I remain uncomfortable about the 20% commission structure.
 However, some valid issues have been raised in this thread, and others, regarding subscription plans.
 In the end, I wasn't as sure of my position as I had originally felt.
-Apparently pondering this for the last 2 months was not enough.
-Tongue
+Apparently pondering this for the last 2 months was not enough. :P

 The past week has been spent gearing new material toward the other sites I contribute to, and I will continue to do so.
 Until I think about this further, I will continue to direct my efforts in their direction.
 When I feel more comfortable with the iStock commission structure, I will become more active.
 At least this way I do not burn the bridge between iStock and my portfolio, and I buy myself more time to think things through.